acrlabs/simkube/docs/infra/usage.md

 ```

-## Locating the AMI
+## Locating the AMIs
 SimKube AMIs are published to the AWS Marketplace and versioned.

-You can find the latest AMI by:
+You can find the latest AMIs by:

 - searching for AMIs owned by ACRL
 - using the AWS CLI to filter by name and region